martyone/sod/README.md

 ### Restoring files from backups

-Let sod know where to look for older revisions of your files.
+If a particular revision of a file needs to be restored, the digest recorded by Sod can be used to locate an exact copy of that file revision e.g. on a backup.
+Sod can assist that with the `sod restore` command, accompanied by the `sod aux` group of commands for management of the so called auxiliary data stores, the possible sources of older file revisions.

+Let sod know about your backups.
 First of all register the local BTRFS snapshots.
 Mind the use of quotes to avoid shell expansion of the asterisk.

     $ sod aux add local "file://$HOME/Pictures/.snapshots/*/snapshot"